-From the king's palace to Little India and Chinatown, through the old European quarter and on to the beginnings of Bangkok's modern business district, a stroll down Charoen Krung Road touches nearly all of the historical-cultural threads that weave this fascinating city together.
-With eclectic food, bustling markets and a diverse mix of attractions, it's also a feast for the senses.
-Khao San and ...
-Read more about Charoen Krung Road .
+From the Grand Palace to Little India and Chinatown, through the old European quarter and on to the beginnings of Bangkok’s modern business district, a stroll down Charoen Krung Road touches nearly all of the historical-cultural threads that weave this fascinating city together.
+With eclectic food, invigorating street life and a diverse mix of attractions, it’s also a feast for the ...
+Read more about A walk down Charoen Krung Road .

 For many short-term travellers to Bangkok, a quick jaunt across the Chao Phraya River to the splendid Wat Arun is all that’s experienced of Thonburi.
-Yet this historic area's laid-back, artsy and at times quirky atmosphere make it a rewarding place to poke around.
-Even if there’s no time in your itinerary to spend a full day exploring the west side, you can still get a taste by wandering into ...
+Yet this historic area's laid-back, artsy and at times quirky atmosphere make it a rewarding place to poke ...
 Read more about A pocket of culture behind Wat Arun .

 Bangkok has a reputation for bright lights, gleaming high-rises and seething nightlife, but on the west side of the Chao Phraya River in Thonburi, the city’s softer, simpler and more creative side hangs loose.
 Embodying this better than anywhere, the canal-side community of artists at Khlong Bang Luang posseses a homegrown artistic spirit that pervades this eclectic ...
 Read more about Khlong Bang Luang artist village .

-In this modern age of factories and mass production, increasingly few artisans carry on the traditional ways of a craft.
-Like the flute makers of Baan Lao and alms bowl producers of Baan Bat, however, Jiam Sangsajja bronze studio in the tiny bronze-smith village of Baan Bu defies the odds by keeping its centuries-old craft of hand-made khan long hin (Thai bronze dishes) alive.
-The studio is open ...
+In this modern age of factories and mass production, increasingly few artisans carry on the traditional ways of a ...
 Read more about Baan Bu bronze village .

 Bangkok doesn’t give up its secrets too easily, but for those willing to look deeper, the traditional flute making village of Baan Lao on the west side of the Chao Phraya river in Thonburi offers a taste of some “real” Thai culture away from the tourists.
 It also happens to make a worthy side trip from nearby Wat Arun, and while flute making might sound a tad boring, Baan Lao is far from a ...
 Read more about Baan Lao flute village .

 Thailand is famous for its abundant tropical fruit, but not all of them are as well known as mango and durian.
-Case in point: mathum (aka “bael fruit”, “stone apple”, “bela” or “Indian quince”) look something like green mango or avocado with the peel still on, and could be mistaken for a large orange when sliced in half.
-The seed-filled flesh is hard and bitter off the tree, but ...
+Case in point: mathum (aka “bael fruit”, “stone apple”, “bela” or “Indian quince”) look something like green mango or avocado with the peel still on, and could be mistaken for a large orange when sliced in ...
 Read more about Soi Mathum .

 When he vanished in the Malaysian highlands in 1967, American spy turned Thai silk tycoon, Jim Thompson, left behind an impressive legacy that can be experienced at his historic house turned museum.
 Yet most visitors are unaware that a handful of his original suppliers still weave silk a stone’s throw away.
 If you miss the Baan Krua Nua silk-weaving community, you’re missing half of the Jim ...
 Read more about Baan Krua Nua silk-weaving community .